-The Council has interpreted the Uniform Prudent Management of Institutional Funds Act of 2006 (UPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Council classifies as permanently restricted net assets (a) the original value of gifts donated to permanent endowments, (b) the original value of subsequent gifts to permanent endowments, and (c) accumulations to permanent endowments made in accordance with the direction of the applicable donor gift instruments at the time the accumulation is added to the fund.
-The remaining portion of donor-restricted endowment funds that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the Council in a manner consistent with the standard of prudence prescribed by UPMIFA.
+UH has interpreted the Uniform Prudent Management of Institutional Funds Act of 2006 (UPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
+As a result of this interpretation, UH classifies as permanently restricted net assets (a) the original value of gifts donated to permanent endowments, (b) the original value of subsequent gifts to permanent endowments, and (c) accumulations to permanent endowments made in accordance with the direction of the applicable donor gift instruments at the time the accumulation is added to the fund.
+The remaining portion of donor-restricted endowment funds that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by UH in a manner consistent with the standard of prudence prescribed by UPMIFA.

-In accordance with UPMIFA, the Council considers the following factors in determining the timing and amount of distributions of earnings from endowment fund investments:
+In accordance with UPMIFA, UH considers the following factors in determining the timing and amount of distributions of earnings from endowment fund investments:

-- (1) The duration and preservation of the fund; - (2) The purposes of the Council and the donor-restricted endowment fund; - (3) General economic conditions; - (4) The possible effect of inflation and deflation; - (5) The expected total return from income and the appreciation of investments; - (6) Other resources of the Council; and - (7) The investment policies of the Council
+- (1) The duration and preservation of the fund; - (2) The purposes of UH and the donor-restricted endowment fund; - (3) General economic conditions: - (4) The possible effect of inflation and deflation; - (5) The expected total return from income and the appreciation of investments; - (6) Other resources of UH; and - (7) The investment policies of UH